X9K907 Education MA Postgraduate Taught 2018

 The degree has been designed to meet the needs of educational professionals, especially those in teaching, management or administration at all levels of education.
 Students likely to benefit from the programme are those who are interested in education, often teachers or people planning to become teachers, with a commitment to pedagogy, and educational managers in schools, colleges and higher education institutions, as well as those working in educational administration, in the UK and overseas.

 Students who have successfully completed the PGCE at Durham in the previous academic year have the option to use 90 credits they have accredited on this course.
-These students will only need to do the core modules, Research Methods in Education and the Dissertation (if part-time, over 2 years), to complete the programme.
+These students will only need to do the core modules, Education Enquiry and the Dissertation (if part-time, over 2 years), to complete the programme.

 Full-time students study the four taught modules plus the dissertation over one year.